 Wilfried Bitz has been active as a software developer and IT consultant since 1990.
-With his blog, BridgeSolution.de, he primarily addresses an expert audience in the field of IT development.
-Users are presented with tried and practice-tested source code examples and solutions which can be deployed or implemented in their own source code right away.
+Through his blog, BridgeSolution.de, he primarily addresses an expert audience in the field of IT development.
+Users are presented with tried and practice-tested source code examples and solutions that can be deployed or implemented in their own source code right away.
 This service saves users a lot of time and provides additional, personalized support and specific answers to technical questions.
 Since April 2017, the IT blog has been offering selected digital services with LaterPay.
-In our interview, Wilfried Bitz explains why he opted for the payment solutions from LaterPay.
+In our interview, Wilfried Bitz explains why he opted for LaterPay’s payment solutions.

 LaterPay: Mr. Bitz, you have been working in IT as a software developer and consultant for more than 27 years.
 What spurred you to start your own blog, www.BridgeSolution.de?

 Mr. Bitz: Countless IT solutions had come up over this long 27-year period, collecting in my drawer all this time.
 Eventually the idea formed to create a platform that would allow me to offer this know-how to a broader public.
 With a view to making a little money with it as well, my initial thought was to run advertisements on the platform.

 LaterPay: On your blog, www.BridgeSolution.de, you later spoke out against ad-based monetization.
 What are the reasons for that?

 Mr. Bitz: The deeper I got into it, the more I realized how annoyed I was by the advertising on other web pages.
 Ads have become increasingly agressive and intrusive on many sites in the last few years.
 This is a development which I did not want to feed and sustain with my own blog.
 Thus, the idea of a payment system sprang to mind.

 LaterPay: For about a month now, you have been offering access to selected VB.Net source code solutions through LaterPay.
 What was the deciding factor to use our technology?
 How is your product structured?